jc-chen/remember/README.md

 ### Run the release

-If you don't want to setup Go you can download the binary from release and copy it into your `/usr/local/bin/`
+If you don't want to setup Go you can download the binary and copy it into your `/usr/local/bin/`.
+For Windows: release/remember.exe
+For MacOS: release/rmb

-The current build is only for macOS
+The current build is only for MacOS and Windows

 ## Usage:
 ```